 Of course, perhaps the most well-known benefit of playing video games is dramatically improved hand-eye coordination.
 The ability to match up the movements of your hands and your eyes, so they are perfectly synchronized is a fantastic skill to have, and is one of the core mechanics you’ll need to master to be good at video games

-Transfer the mechanics to real life, and you’ll be able to operate machinery better, play sports games more accurately, play music instruments more skilfully, and will be able to carry out day to day tasks easier and with better results.
+Transfer the mechanics to real life, and you’ll be able to operate machinery better, play sports games, such as in golf, more accurately, play music instruments more skilfully, and will be able to carry out day to day tasks easier and with better results.
 This will take practice to master, but anyone who plays video games knows how great the improvements here can be.